caldwell/renderjson/README.md

 renderjson.set_expandable_string_length(length);
 ```

-String values will become expandable if they are longer than passed length.
+Strings will be truncated and made expandable if they are longer than
-As a special case, if length is the string `"none"` then no string will
+`length`.
+As a special case, if `length` is the string `"none"` then there
-become expandable.
+will be no truncation.
 The default is `"none"`.

 ```javascript
 renderjson.set_sort_objects(sort_bool);